 To break up heavily compacted clay soil in your lawn, you’ll depend on organic material and other practices to improve aeration and drainage.
 Tilling and using amendments are the best options before establishing a lawn, but there are solutions for breaking up clay soil, even for existing lawns.

-Here’s how to improve clay soil for lawns:
+Here’s how to improve clay soil for lawns and fix its drainage:

 Till and break up clay with manure